 With the aid of Exeter in England, the burnt church was restored and dedicated on March 21, 1847, at a cost of £30.

 The Ake Church was the first building in Abeokuta to be built with corrugated iron roofing sheets.
-Aggressive evangelism still persisted, and even when the building had yet to be completed, Townsend and Crowther held services in front of the house in Ake.
+Aggressive evangelism still persisted, and even when the building had yet to be completed, Townsend held services in front of the house in Ake.

 Later, membership increased to about 200 participants.
 By 1852, the number of worshippers had grown so much that they needed to expand the church at a cost of £200.